-Reaching for the Dino Soup Ladle to fill my bowl I said, “You are having a hard time eating the soup.
+Reaching for soup ladle to fill my bowl I said, “You are having a hard time eating the soup.
 It’s messy and it keeps falling off your spoon before it reaches your mouth.
 It’s upsetting you, but you’re trying to carefully scoop it into your mouth.”

 He looked up at me.

 I waited for him to go strong-willed child and start whining.